Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach

 \section{Introduction}

-Quantum machine learning encapsulates a diverse variety of algorithms ranging from classical shallow learning techniques such as the Quantum Support Vector Machine (QSVM) \cite{Havlicek2019, Schuld2018} and the quantum decision tree classifier~\cite{QDT14} to the more recent quantum neural networks e.g. the Quantum Convolutional Neural Network (QCNN) \cite{Cong2018}, the Quantum Generative Adversarial Network (QGAN) \cite{Hueaav2761} and the Quantum Graph Neural Network \cite{qgnn}.
-Despite the progress in developing the quantum RNN~\cite{QRNN20} and QCNN~\cite{Cong2018}, the quantum version of the Graph Neural Network (GNN)~\cite{scarselli2008graph} for real-world graph data has still not been well formulated or developed.
-In fact, the GNN has become an increasingly popular learning tool, especially for dealing with non-Euclidean data~\cite{non-Euclidean}.
-Emerging models and techniques include neighbor aggregation~\cite{xu2018powerful,GAT} which has found wide applications in social network analysis~\cite{NIPS2017_6703}, drug design~\cite{GCN_drag}, combinatorial optimization~\cite{NIPS2017_7214} and multi-agent learning~\cite{liu2020multi}.
-A quantum approach to the realization of GNN is therefore both conceptually attractive and an imperative for dealing with large-scale graphs with high efficiency.
+\IEEEPARstart{Q}{uantum} machine learning encapsulates a diverse variety of algorithms ranging from classical shallow learning techniques such as the Quantum Support Vector Machine (QSVM) \cite{Havlicek2019, Schuld2018} and the quantum decision tree classifier~\cite{QDT14} to the more recent quantum neural networks e.g. the Quantum Convolutional Neural Network (QCNN) \cite{Cong2018}, the Quantum Generative Adversarial Network (QGAN) \cite{Hueaav2761} and the Quantum Graph Neural Network \cite{qgnn}.

-Based on the above motivation, in this paper, we aim to develop a quantum GNN model with effective and scalable learning and a viable inference scheme.
-Specifically, we propose a Decompositional Quantum Graph Neural Network (DQGNN) whose efficacy is verified on graph classification.

-Distinct from the Euclidean data usually processed by existing classical machine learning techniques, including deep learning, the data that must be processed in quantum machine learning resides in high-dimensional Hilbert spaces represented in the form of quantum states.
-It has been shown \cite{Maria2019} that high-dimensional Hilbert space is beneficial to classification.
-Moreover, the aforementioned quantum machine learning methods have shown promising results.
-However, they are limited by the number of available physical qubits and lack a generic mapping method from the raw input data to the required quantum states.